aadilhasan/react-ctx-store/README.md

 #### 2. Consumer

-A React Component that subscribe to the values of the store/context.
+A React Component that can subscribe to the values of the store/context.
-Consumer takes a single prop `mapContextToProps` which take an array of properties or a callback function as value
+Consumer takes a single prop `mapContextToProps` which takes an array of properties or a callback function as value.

 Usage: